adamarkon/sft-audit-events-splunk/README.md

     * `polling_interval`: How often events should be imported in seconds.
 Defaults to 60 seconds.
     * `client_key`: The key id for your API key.
     * `client_secret`: The secret key for your API key.
-    * `checkpoint_dir`: The directory to store any checkpoint data for the app.
-This should be a path on persistent storage that Splunk can read and write from.
 8. Enjoy!

 ### Dependencies